ICSE Board

 Related ICSE Resources

 Explore: Class 10 Mathematics, Class 10 Physics, Class 10 Chemistry, Class 10 Biology, and Class 10 Computer Science for subject-specific question papers, sample papers, and step-by-step solutions.
+You may also find ICSE Class 9 study materials and the complete ICSE Specimen Papers archive useful for multi-year practice.

 Frequently Asked Questions

-Each subject in ICSE Class 10 is assessed out of 100 marks — 80 marks for the written board examination conducted by CISCE and 20 marks for internal school assessment (practicals, projects, or oral work).
+Each subject in ICSE Class 10 is assessed out of 100 marks β€” 80 marks for the written board examination conducted by CISCE and 20 marks for internal school assessment covering practicals, projects, or oral work.
 Students must pass each subject individually to receive the ICSE certificate.
+CISCE publishes percentage scores, not letter grades, on the final marksheet.

 ICSE Class 10 is a rigorous and rewarding milestone that opens doors to top colleges and international programmes alike.
-Bookmark this page — all question papers, sample papers, and solutions are updated every year to reflect the latest CISCE examination patterns for 2026-27.
+Bookmark this page β€” all question papers, sample papers, and solutions are updated every year to reflect the latest CISCE examination patterns for 2026-27.